 It’s possible you’ve already had some clients ask about adding an ESG component to their portfolio, and odds are they were on the younger side of your client base.
 This makes sense as nearly two-thirds (64 percent) of millennials in the study said ESG issues are important in their investing decisions.
+Not forgetting that having access to the best Trading Apps im Vergleich (trading apps in comparison) can help them to make the most well-informed decisions when it comes to making the best investment for their portfolio.
+If they don’t have that, the process could become a lot harder.
 The study also found that millennials are more likely to be interested in learning about various types of ESG information and are more likely to take action based on issues that are important to them.

 But if you think ESG investing is purely a millennial story, think again, there is more than millennial money that meets the eye when it comes to investments.

 Although the study found that millennials are more likely to make investment and purchasing decisions based on ESG topics, Gen Xers and baby boomers are also putting their values into action-and this is a trend that is only going to grow.